d33pika/aws_elastic_transcoder/README.md

 aws_elastic_transcoder
 ======================

-Script to generate aws4 signature to mage get and post requests to AWS elastic transcoder.
-I extracted the aws4 logic from aws-sdk ruby gem.
+Script to generate aws4 signature to make GET and POST requests to AWS elastic transcoder.
+I extracted the aws4 signing logic from aws-sdk ruby gem.

 Example usage:
 A job Post request: